Last Updated: September 18, 2024

 United States of America

-💰 Compare Jules Kroll's Net Worth
+1. What Is Jules Kroll's Net Worth And Salary?

-What is Jules Kroll's Net Worth and Salary?
+What Is Jules Kroll's Net Worth and Salary?

 Jules Kroll is an American businessman who has a net worth of $2 billion.
 After founding Kroll, Inc. in 1972, Jules Kroll quickly grew the company into Wall Street's largest risk consulting and corporate investigations firm.
 Jules is considered by many insiders to be the inventor of modern corporate investigation, but this isn't the main reason behind his astronomical net worth.
-Kroll's $2 billion fortune is largely a result of his sale of his consulting company to Marsh & McLennan for $1.9 billion in 2004.
+Kroll's $2 billion fortune is largely a result of the sale of his consulting company to Marsh & McLennan for $1.9 billion in 2004.

 • Kroll, Inc.